Melt butter in a saute pan over medium-low heat. Add pearl onions and cook until crisp-tender, about 5 minutes.

 The ad makes no mention of what one may have served this as or with but they did proclaim it to be “Tomato aspic with personality”.

-This ad is clever mash-up that totes the many uses of Kraft mini marshmallows and…well…other stuff.
+This ad is a clever mash-up that totes the many uses of Kraft mini marshmallows and…well…other stuff.

 One includes freezing a mixture of Miracle Whip, Philadelphia Cream Cheese, confectioners sugar, heavy cream, marshmallows and canned pineapple.